 The statutory basis for challenging cartel behaviour/effects is the German Act against Restraints of Competition (ARC) (Gesetz gegen Wettbewerbsbeschränkungen, GWB).
-On the merits, Section 1 prohibits cartel behaviour (see 1.4 Definition of "Cartel Conduct").
-Article 101 TFEU applies in parallel and is equally subject to the Federal Cartel Office's (FCO) (Bundeskartellamt) enforcement (unless the case falls into the European Commission's jurisdiction).
-Sections 32 – 32e ARC confer certain administrative powers to the FCO, inter alia to issue cease and desist orders.
+Section 1 prohibits cartel behaviour (see 1.4 Definition of "Cartel Conduct").
+Article 101 of the TFEU applies in parallel and is equally subject to the Federal Cartel Office's (FCO) (Bundeskartellamt) enforcement (unless the case falls into the European Commission's jurisdiction).
+Sections 32 – 32e of the ARC confer certain administrative powers to the FCO, inter alia to issue cease and desist orders.

-Section 81 ARC provides for the possibility to impose administrative fines onto cartel members (both natural and legal persons).
+Section 81 et seq of the ARC provides for the possibility to impose administrative fines onto cartel members (both natural and legal persons).
+These provisions have recently been enhanced and detailed by the tenth amendment to the ARC which entered into force on 19 January 2021.
 Further provisions on fines, in particular on the procedural aspects of fining proceedings, are contained in the German Act on Regulatory Offences (Ordnungswidrigkeitengesetz, OWiG), which are modified by the special provisions of the ARC to a certain extent.
-In addition, certain cartel conduct can fall under the Criminal Code, eg, bid-rigging.
+In addition, certain cartel conduct can fall under the Criminal Code, eg, bid rigging.

-While the provisions of the Criminal Code are only directly applicable to natural persons, legal persons involved in criminal behaviour such as bid-rigging may become subject to the provisions of the Associations Sanctions Act (Verbandssanktionengesetz), which is currently under discussion and is likely to enter into force in the course of 2020.
+While the provisions of the Criminal Code are only directly applicable to natural persons, legal persons involved in criminal behaviour, such as bid rigging, may become subject to the provisions of the Associations Sanctions Act (Verbandssanktionengesetz), which is currently under discussion and is expected to enter into force in the course of 2021.

-While the Minister of Economic Affairs and Energy only has specific powers in the field of merger control, the Federal States' agencies' powers are restricted to cases with a regional scope.
-As regards the scope of liabilities within public enforcement, the most drastic sanction for legal entities is the possibility of administrative fines, which can amount to 10% of the undertaking's annual turnover (Section 81 (4) ARC).
-For individuals, the fine can be up to EUR1 million, but fines for individuals usually reach approximately one yearly gross salary.
+Regarding the scope of liabilities within public enforcement, the most drastic sanction for legal entities is the possibility of administrative fines, which can amount to 10% of the undertaking's annual turnover (Section 81c(2) of the ARC).
+For individuals, the fine can be up to EUR1 million, but fines for individuals are usually approximately equal to one yearly gross salary.

-Since 2017, Section 81a ARC also provides for a liability of controlling entities, which is triggered if the fine cannot effectively be recovered from the undertaking involved in the cartel because it has ceased to exist after the start of the investigations has been announced or if important assets were removed from the undertaking involved in the cartel.
+Since 2017, the ARC has provided for a liability of controlling entities, which is triggered if a fine cannot effectively be recovered from the undertaking either because it ceased to exist following the start of the investigation, or because important assets were removed from the undertaking in question.

-The FCO can also issue cease and desist orders (Section 32 ARC) or impose interim measures (Section 32a ARC).
-In administrative proceedings, the parties can also offer commitments, which can be declared binding by the FCO (Sections 32b ARC).
+The FCO can issue cease and desist orders (Section 32 of the ARC) or impose interim measures (Section 32a of the ARC).
+In administrative proceedings, the parties can also offer commitments, which can be declared binding by the FCO (Sections 32b of the ARC).

-Contractual agreements, which violate Article 1 ARC, are automatically null and void by law, even absent any declaratory order by a competition authority.
+Contractual agreements which violate Article 1 of the ARC are automatically null and void by law, even absent any declaratory order by a competition authority.

-Any person affected by cartel behaviour can claim damages arising from the infringement (Section 33a ARC).
-In addition, Section 33 ARC provides for the possibility to claim for injunctive relief and rectification.
-Thus, the right to claim damages exists irrespectively of whether a competition authority has previously investigated the case and issued a decision (follow-on claims) or not (stand-alone claims).
+Any person affected by cartel behaviour can claim damages arising from the infringement (Section 33a of the ARC).
+In addition, Section 33 of the ARC provides for the possibility to claim for injunctive relief and rectification.
+These rights exist irrespective of whether a competition authority has previously investigated the case and issued a decision (follow-on claims) or not (standalone claims).

-Where a binding decision by the FCO, the European Commission or national competition authorities from other EU Member States exists, the factual findings in a decision related to the cartel infringement are binding to the court and can not be rebutted by the defendants (see 5.1 Private Right of Action).
+In a cartel damage claim, the factual findings of a binding decision by the FCO, the European Commission or national competition authorities from other EU member states are binding and cannot be rebutted by the defendants (see 5.1 Private Right of Action).

 The law on cartel damage actions is one of the most dynamic fields of antitrust law in Germany, both in case law and statutory law.
 In 2017, new provisions to overcome alleged hurdles to damage claims were introduced into the ARC (also in light of the EU damages directive).
-In the course of the tenth amendment to the ARC, expected in early 2021, further amendments are likely to follow.
+In the course of the tenth amendment to the ARC in early 2021, further amendments have followed.

 In practice, however, most cases that are currently dealt with before the courts are not yet subject to these claimant-friendly provisions – these provisions only apply to damages that have occurred after 27 December 2017.
 The law applicable to older damages is less claimant-friendly, in particular as regards the burden of proof of damages and the causal link between the cartel behaviour in question and the specific damage.

-Section 1 ARC prohibits all agreements between undertakings, decisions by associations of undertakings and concerted practices, which have as their object or effect the prevention, restriction or distortion of competition.
-The definition is the same as under Article 101 TFEU, except for the requirement of a European Union dimension of the conduct.
+Section 1 of the ARC prohibits all agreements between undertakings, decisions by associations of undertakings and concerted practices, which have as their object or effect the prevention, restriction or distortion of competition.
+The definition is the same under Article 101 of the TFEU, with the additional requirement of an EU dimension.

-There are some general exemptions from the prohibition of cartels under Section 1 ARC for agricultural producers (Section 28 ARC), publishers (Section 30 ARC) and public water suppliers (Section 31 ARC).
+There are some general exemptions from the prohibition of cartels under Section 1 of the ARC for agricultural producers (Section 28 of the ARC), publishers (Section 30 of the ARC) and public water suppliers (Section 31 of the ARC).

-The draft amendment to the ARC foresees changes to the statute of limitations of administrative fines.
-According to the draft, the limitation period shall also be interrupted in case of requests for information.
-More importantly, the maximum limitation period of ten years shall be extended by the time of court proceedings in appeal of a fine.
-Thus, if the court proceedings begin within ten years after the termination of the infringement and if the statutory limitation period has not yet expired, the imposition of fines will practically no longer be statute-barred, even if court proceedings take several years (which is not uncommon).
+The tenth amendment to the ARC specifies that the limitation period can be interrupted in case of certain requests for information.
+More importantly, the maximum limitation period of ten years can be extended by the time of court proceedings in appeal of a fine.
+Thus, if court proceedings begin within ten years after the termination of the infringement and if the statutory limitation period has not yet expired, the imposition of fines will no longer be statute-barred, even if court proceedings take several years (which is not uncommon).

-Private enforcement is subject to special limitation periods set out in Section 33h ARC, which are significantly longer than the limitation periods for other civil law claims.
-The standard limitation period is five years.
-It starts at the end of the year, in which the injured party obtained knowledge of the circumstances giving rise to the claim (or would have obtained such knowledge absent gross negligence).
+Private enforcement is subject to special limitation periods set out in Section 33h of the ARC.
+They are significantly longer than for other civil law claims.
+The standard limitation period is five years, starting at the end of the year in which the injured party obtained knowledge of the circumstances giving rise to the claim (or would have obtained such knowledge absent gross negligence).

 The FCO's powers follow an effects doctrine.
-According to Section 185 (2) ARC, the rules of the ARC can also extend to conduct that only occurred outside Germany, if they have an effect on German territory.
+According to Section 185 (2) of the ARC, the rules of the ARC can also extend to conduct that occurred outside Germany, if they impact German territory.

 The German courts' jurisdiction over private claims follows the general rules of international procedural law, in particular the Brussels Ia-Regulation.
 For instance, German courts have jurisdiction if at least one of the defendants is based in Germany or if the harmful event occurred in Germany.

 Within the EU, the FCO co-operates intensively in the ECN network and regularly applies the principles of comity laid out in Article 12 (1) of Regulation (EC) No 1/2003.
-This provision allows the Member States' competition authorities and the Commission to exchange and use in evidence any matter of law or fact for the purpose of applying EU competition law.
-Details of the FCO's powers with regard to the exchange of information with other competition authorities are laid out in Sections 50a and 50b ARC.
+This provision allows the member states' competition authorities and the Commission to exchange and use in evidence any matter of law or fact for the purpose of applying EU competition law.
+Details of the FCO's powers with regard to the exchange of information with other competition authorities and further details are laid out in Sections 50a to 50e of the ARC.